bjornmeansbear/lectureScripts/ASustainableDesigner.md

 It's normal to talk about modernists, post-modernists, conceptual minimalists...

-The art and design innovators we’ve historically documented are known for novel visuals, but got to those novel visuals exploring ideologic territory and experimenting with different and new ways of thinking.
-Avant garde visuals stemming from these movements were the result of the ideas (or ideals) to come out of their thinking.
-Our past is not about style for style’s sake, but style that illuminates a theoretical position (style that is arrived at from a thought process, from a set of values, or from some hypotheses).
+The art and design innovators we historically document are known for novel visuals.
+Avant garde visuals stemming from these movements were the result of the ideas (or ideals) to come out of different, often new, ways of thinking.
+This is not about style for style’s sake, but style that illuminates a theoretical position (style that is arrived at from a thought process, from a set of values, or from hypothesizing and experimenting).

-Modernism of the early to mid 20th century was radical! it was meant to be aesthetically different than the past visually, formally... but that came from it being ideologically different from the past as well!
-(Against but in the spirit of modernism, jerome harris)
+Modernism of the early 20th century was radical! it was meant to be aesthetically different than the past visually ... but that came from it being _ideologically_ different from the past as well! ((Against but in the spirit of modernism, jerome harris))

-If "sustainability" requires different ways of thinking (some new, but also, returning to some old ways!?), shouldn’t it carry with it new styles (or reuse old ones!?)?
+If "sustainability" requires different ways of thinking (some new, but also, returning to some old ways!?), shouldn’t it carry with it new styles (and/or reuse old ones!?)?

 This line of reasoning led me to the question: “What does sustainable graphic design look like?"
-This question was meant to inspire a body of works; anything I made in my studio could be anaylzed through this lens -- does this look like sustainable graphic deisgn? and this resulted in a few "main" probable outcomes in my own work:
+This question was meant to inspire a body of works; anything I made in my studio can  be anaylzed through this lens -- does this look like sustainable graphic deisgn?
+I've arrived at a few probable "answers" in my own work:

 1. SGD looks the same
 2. SGD looks eco-friendly